sagarneeli/system-design-practice/high-level-design/cache.md

 Vertical Partitioning: In this scheme, we divide our data to store tables related to a specific feature in their own server.

 Directory-Based Partitioning: A loosely coupled approach to work around issues mentioned in the above schemes is to create a lookup service that knows your current partitioning scheme and abstracts it away from the DB access code

+Simply saying, an index is a data structure that can be perceived as a table of contents that points us to the location where actual data lives.
+So when we create an index on a column of a table, we store that column and a pointer to the whole row in the index

+An index can dramatically speed up data retrieval but may itself be large due to the additional keys, which slow down data insertion & update